Kerevizodunu2000/Word_Translator/README.md

 ## Batch File (Windows)
-For easier execution on Windows, a ForWindowsOpen.bat file is provided.
+For easier execution on Windows, a run_translator.bat file is provided.
 Simply double-click the batch file to start the translator.

 ---